cartridge-gg/controller.c/examples/python/README.md

 To modify the example:
 1. Edit `test_controller.py`
 2. The bindings are auto-generated from the Rust code
-3. If you modify the Rust API, rebuild with `./scripts/build.sh`
+3. If you modify the Rust API, rebuild with `cargo build --release ./scripts/build_python.sh`

 ## Security Note